johndward01/CSharp_Software_Development_Review/README.md

 <br>

 ### Null Coalescing Operator:
+> Note: Available in C# 8.0 and later

 The null coalescing operator allows you to conditionally evaluate an expression, providing a fallback value in the event that the expression is null.